 Petra Region, Jordan

-National Planning Achievement Award for a Hard-Won Victory
+National Planning Excellence Award for a Hard-Won Victory

 Advancing Diversity & Social Change in Honor of Paul Davidoff